Buying a home is now becoming harder than ever!

 Flexibility: There are many different ways to configure a rent to own agreement.
 In some cases, you pay the market rent plus a premium and that premium goes toward a down payment for the home.
 In other cases, you simply pay market rent and then you need to get a mortgage at the end of the lease period to purchase the property.
 Fortunately, there are many ways that the agreement can go, so you can work out the best solution for you.

 Long-term: Unlike renting (which is has short-term leases of month-to-month or year-to-year), rent to own homes are often longer — perhaps three to five years on average — in which you’ll rent the home until you choose to buy it.

 Proof of income: Often, your credit score plays a much smaller role in determining whether or not you can get into the property; what is often more important is proof of your regular income.
 If you have a job that gives you a steady paycheck, that’s your best option for securing a rent to own home.

 Time: One of the most important aspects of rent to own is the time factor.
 Since many people choose the rent to own model because of their bad credit, the time you have in the property can actually contribute to improving your credit: You’ll have the same address for that period, plus your steady income, and if you use that time to pay off debt and keep up your payments then you’ll enjoy clean credit when it comes time to get a mortgage.

-Looking for more rent to own information to buy New York homes with bad credit?
+Looking for more rent to own information to buy Nassau County homes with bad credit?
 We can help.
 At People's Real Estate Consulting Corp., we’re focused on helping rent to own homeowners connect with homes that they love.
 Contact us today at (516) 4909063 or by filling out the form to learn more.